Navigating the Divorce Process

 Intrigued by Princess Diana's divorce settlement?
 Discover the jaw-dropping sum she received and the surprising details that followed.

-After the finalization of Princess Diana’s separation from Prince Charles, the financial details emerged, uncovering an amount that left many astounded – £17 million in a single payment and a yearly allowance of £400,000.
+After Princess Diana’s separation from Prince Charles was finalized, the financial details were revealed, showing a staggering amount of £17 million in a lump sum payment and an annual allowance of £400,000.

 But that was just the tip of the iceberg.
 The intriguing details of what else was included in Diana's settlement will leave you pondering the extent of her post-divorce financial security.